A $11.6 billion problem: As COVID-19 drains budgets, U.S. cities could face bankruptcy

 With many budgets in tatters, the prospect of growing numbers of city bankruptcies looms.
 Distressed cities will have to figure out what the process means for them.

 It is rarely possible to predict what any city will decide.
-With any part of a city’s operations – including salaries, pensions, road repairs, borrowing, park maintenance, policing, libraries – potentially fair game, everyone involved faces great uncertainty.
+With any part of a city’s operations—including salaries, pensions, road repairs, borrowing, park maintenance, policing, libraries—potentially fair game, everyone involved faces great uncertainty.
 There is no single, predictable path through city bankruptcy.

 Mark Davidson is an associate professor of urban geography at Clark University and Kevin Ward is a professor at the University of Manchester.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.